Deeves/TinyMUD/docs/minimal viable product timeline.md

 The placeholder `print()` statements within the `CommandParser`'s handler functions must then be refactored.
 Instead of printing to the debug console, they will now return formatted strings, complete with BBCode for styling.
 The main UI script will receive these strings and pass them to its `log()` function to be displayed in the `RichTextLabel`.
 Completing this phase provides the first "playable" version of the game, a massive psychological boost that provides tangible proof of concept and invaluable motivation before tackling the complexities of networking.

-## Phase 4: Forging the Peer-to-Peer Fabric (Estimated Duration: 7 Days)
+## Phase 4: Forging the Peer-to-Peer Fabric (Estimated Duration: 7 Days) - ➡️ In Progress

 This is the most technically demanding phase, where the single-player prototype is fundamentally re-architected into a host-authoritative multiplayer game.
 This process requires a significant shift in mindset, as the game is no longer a single program but two distinct entities: a "smart" host that holds the true game state and a "dumb" client that is merely a view and an input device.